What is an investigational drug?

 In this study, PRO-140 at all of the dosages studied was shown to have significant antiviral activity.
 In terms of safety, PRO-140 was generally well tolerated.
 No drug-related serious side effects occurred.7,8

-An additional Phase II study of long-acting PRO-140 given by SC infusion is under way in HIV-infected injection drug users who have viral rebound (detectable levels of HIV after a period of undetectable levels) and who had poor adherence to prior HIV medicine treatment.
+- The other study will look at PRO-140 plus an optimized antiretroviral regimen in HIV-infected injection drug users who have viral rebound (detectable levels of HIV after a period of undetectable levels) and who had poor adherence to prior HIV medicine treatment.
 (An optimized antiretroviral regimen is a combination of drugs chosen on the basis of a person’s resistance test results and treatment history.)11